Home information pack- Quick Guide

 Seller:

-You must have got a home information pack together while your property is on the market.
+You are legally obligated to have a home information pack while your property is on the market for sale.
 The packs were initially only required if you were selling a property with 4 bedrooms or more, but it has since been realigned to include ALL properties of all sizes.
 Here is the timeline:

 1st August 2007: The home information pack will be required and become law for all homeowners with 4 bedroom properties and larger in England & Wales who put their home up for sale from the 1 August 2007.